Thomas Charles Sorby: Railway Station, Winnipeg, 1882–1883

 This was "one of the first major station structures to be constructed by the CPR", designed in brick on Main Street, Winnipeg, by Sorby, in 1882.
 It was on the track to Kicking Horse Valley, British Columbia.
 It was burned down in 1886, but was rebuilt on the remaining walls.
 That restoration was later demolished, to be replaced with the Royal Alexandra Hotel in 1906.

 Mount Stephen House, Field, British Columbia, 1886

-Mount Stephen House, a hotel in Field, British Columbia, was desiigned by Sorby for the CPR, and opened in 1886.
+Mount Stephen House, a hotel in Field, British Columbia, was designed by Sorby for the CPR, and opened in 1886.
 It was built in chalet style, "fifty miles west of Banff, Alberta, in Kicking Horse Canyon, at the base of Mount Stephen".
 It accommodated tourists including fishermen, climbers and artists.
 The hotel was reconstructed and extended with more guest rooms by architect Francis Rattenbury between 1901 and 1902.
 The hotel was closed in 1918, reopened as a YMCA, then demolished in 1963.